CREAMY ROASTED CAULIFLOWER SOUP | HEALTHY SLIMMING RECIPE

 Delicious and creamy (but cream-less) roasted cauliflower soup which will warm those cold winter Blues.
-Syn free, healthy and filling.
-Perfect for anyone following the Slimming World or a calorie controlled plan.
+Healthy and filling.
+This unofficial recipe is perfect for any one following Slimming World, Weight Watchers or a calorie controlled diet.

 Let’s face it… winter is coming!
 Yes, I am sorry but it really is.
 The clocks go back at the weekend and those cold depressing dark evenings are coming.
 It won’t be long until you are online searching websites for comforting winter recipes to warm the cockles.
 This creamy cauliflower soup will absolutely warm you up for a quick and easy filling lunch or dinner.